lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

     check_forward_dist_param	|turtlebot3_gazebo	|forward checking distance for Autonomous Collision Avoidance check_side_dist_param	|turtlebot3_gazebo	|side checking distance for Autonomous Collision Avoidance

 4. Launch files.
-This project contains two launch files, but we will use only ```turtlebot3_sim_cont.launch.py```, and the second one launches automaticly (it's neccessary for publishing states).
+This project contains two launch files, but we will use only ```turtlebot3_sim_cont.launch.py```, and the second one launches automatically (it's necessary for publishing states).

     |Launch File	|Package	|Description
     |--|--|--